microsoftarchive/wlist/README.md

 }
 ```

 The JSON returned is a direct map of the inbox list properties on the Wunderlist servers.
-The most important properties are `id` and `revision`.
-Using the `id` property, we can get what’s in the inbox:
+If `wlist` was just aimed for non-developers, this would probably give us a list of tasks in our inbox, but we want to make sure that we’re reflecting the API appropriately so that you can explore how it works.

+So, using the inbox properties, we can use the `id` property and get that list:

 ```json
 $ wlist list:tasks -i 105743947